factorysh/microdensity/SERVICES.md

 µdensity exposes services.

+## Self documenting

+A service exposes a README.md, explaining what it does, how to use it.

+A minimalistic CSS is provided, your documentation will be not so ugly.

 ## REST trigger

 A service exposes a REST endpoint, authenticated with Gitlab's JWT token, throught the CI.